 Paternal lore stated, well, nothing!
 But after a comparatively short period of time, I began to suspect that there was some validity to the Pilgrim story, underscore “some.”
 At the same time, I uncovered real evidence that my paternal lines stretched back to at least the War of 1812, as I mentioned earlier, and possibly the Revolutionary War.

 So, here we go!
 Let’s join the Sons of the American Revolution.
 I downloaded an application and worked on it sporadically for about 15 years.
 Yes, not 5 or 10, but for 15 years, the application languished in my desk.
 In my defense, I was certainly busy with dozens of projects, nearly all of which involved genealogy.
-Then, in 2016, I was a co-chair for a relatively large genealogy conference to be held in Springfield, Massachusetts in the spring of 2017.
+Then, in 2016, I was a co-chair for NERGC, a relatively large genealogy conference to be held in Springfield, Massachusetts in the spring of 2017.
 We normally brought in 2 featured speakers along with several dozen others.
 It was my intent to solicit Kenyatta Berry, one of the very personable hosts of the PBS program “Genealogy Road Show.”
-It was filming in Providence, Rhode Island.
+It was to be filmed in Providence, Rhode Island.
 So off I went to Providence, Rhode Island.
 Short version, Kenyatta Berry became the third and very welcomed featured speaker.
 Score 1 for Dave.

 In the meantime, many of my fellow genealogists were at the filming representing various clubs and societies in the vendor area of the venue.
 A friend of mine introduced me to the Registrar for a chapter of the DAR.
 I told her my story of profound procrastination with my SAR application.
 She eagerly said, “I can help!”
 OK, that’s great but I can’t join the DAR, I would qualify!
 She asked if I had a daughter which I most certainly do.
 As a result, my daughter is now a member of the Lexington Chapter of the DAR.
 For my purposes, I merely had to finish my SAR application, exclude my daughter’s generation and I could qualify.

 But here, finally, is the most interesting part of the story: I have identified at least 24 ancestors who are age-appropriate to have served in the War, all would have been between their late teens to their early 40s.
 The specific ancestor we picked was a Patriot who had only most recently been identified as such.
-Timothy Blodgett’s story involves mostly obscurity.
+Timothy Blodgett’s (Find A Grave Memorial# 74484986) story involves mostly obscurity.
 He was a family man who, with his wife ran a small farm in Deerfield, Massachusetts while raising a small brood of 14 children.
 He was born in 1740 in Lexington, Massachusetts and was involved in the first battle of the War.
 The Lexington engagement occurred on 19 April 1775 then shortly thereafter came the battle at Concord.
-My ancestor was one of the registered Minute Men under Captain Charles PArker who confronted the British at Lexington, his hometown.
+My ancestor was one of the registered Minute Men under Captain Charles Parker who confronted the British at Lexington, his hometown.

 The singular reason that he was finally identified as a Patriot is that he lost his musket during the battle and petitioned for compensation at the Lexington Town Hall the following morning.
 The record of that petition was only discovered in 2012.